tunroam/paper/proposal/350resource.md

 The AP (access point) for this research will be one or more SoC
 (System on Chip: e.g. `[`Banana`|`Orange`|`Raspberry`]` Pi)
-which will run Linux server or OpenWRT.
+which will run Linux server or OpenWrt.

 The student has a SoC connected to his home router via wire, allowing remote configuration of the test setup.